jallow-code/jku-quarto-thesis/README.md

 # Background

-This git repo provides a template for writing bachelor or diploma thesis using Quarto.
-Originally adapted from a LaTeX template by [Eli Holmes](https://github.com/nmfs-opensci/quarto-thesis), I tailored it to meet JKU’s requirements.
-The template can also be use for phd desertation (orginal design).
+This Git repository offers a Quarto template for writing bachelor’s, diploma, and dissertation theses.
+Originally adapted from a LaTeX template by [Eli Holmes](https://github.com/nmfs-opensci/quarto-thesis), this version has been customized to meet the specific requirements of Johannes Kepler University (JKU).

 ## Installing the extension